tonethar/IGME-330-Master/notes/blackout-poetry-maker.md

 <hr>

-## V. Adding more capabilities with RiTa.js
+## V. Adding more capabilities with the RiTa.js library

 ### V-A. Overview of RiTa
 - RiTa is a "software toolkit for computational literature"